technouniverse0/Chatbot-/README.md

 4. **LLM Integration** – Uses OpenAI/Hugging Face models for response generation.
 5. **Frontend UI** – Provides an interface for user interaction.

----

-## 🚀 Next Steps
-- Learn about **vector databases** for efficient retrieval.
-- Experiment with **different LLMs**.
-- Deploy the chatbot using **Docker and cloud platforms**.

----

-This document provides an overview of the **technical stack and workflow** behind a Flask-based RAG chatbot.
-Happy learning! 🚀